AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-50/acsd-46938-fix-for-db-triggers-performance-issue-during-setup-upgrade.md

 ---
 # ACSD-46938: Resolving performance issues with DB triggers during `setup:upgrade`

 The ACSD-46938 patch fixes the issue where the `setup:upgrade` command changes the indexer mode from schedule to save, causing significant performance slowdowns.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.50 is installed.
 The patch ID is ACSD-46938.
-Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.6.
+Please note that the issue was fixed in Adobe Commerce 2.4.6.

 ## Affected products and versions